RiceAutoDrone/RiceAutoDrone.github.io/_installation/01_flight_controller.md

 ---
-title: Installation
+title: How to setup Flight Controller
-subtitle: How to setup Flight Controller
+# subtitle: How to setup Flight Controller
 excerpt: Flight Controller Settings
 show_toc: true
 ---